ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 How to passively wait for incoming connections, and what that means for protocols with and without handshakes.

+### Implementing listeners for Unconnected Protocols

+Unconnected protocols such as UDP and UDP-lite generally do not provide the same mechanisms that connected protocols do to offer connection objects.

+Implementations should perform the processing of new datagrams on a single connection object and should handle creation of Connection objects which can be passed to applications.
+On platforms with facilities to create a "virtual connection" for unconnected protocols implementations should use these to minimise the handling of datagram intended for already created connection objects.

 # Implementing Data Transfer

 ## Data transfer for streams, datagrams, and frames